20 Best Businesses to Start With 5k 2025 | Venturz

 12. Personal Shopper

-Starting a business as a personal shopper offers a unique opportunity to blend fashion sense with personalized service, catering to clients who lack the time or expertise to shop for themselves.
+Starting a business as a personal shopper offers a stylish opportunity to blend fashion sense with personalized service.
+With rising demand for convenience and curated experiences, this is a business many can start with a modest investment.

 13. Online Media Consultant

-Becoming an online media consultant offers a golden opportunity for those skilled in navigating the complex world of digital marketing and social media platforms.
-This role involves guiding small businesses to establish and enhance their presence online, a crucial step in today's internet-driven market.
+Becoming an online media consultant (or social media consultant) offers a golden opportunity if you know how to navigate digital marketing and social media platforms.
+Helping small businesses build and improve their online presence is increasingly in demand in today’s internet-first world.

 14. Catering Business